cecarlsen/dk.cec.plot/README.md

 ## Known issues

 - The combination of StrokeCornerProfile.Round and StrokeAlignment.Inside or Edge does not work for Rects and Polygons.
+- Image fill changes size inside DrawRect when stroke is enabled and disabled.
 - Shrinking without flicker needs a review.
 See comment in Ring Shader.
 - SetFillTexture not implemented for Polygon.
 - Polygons will flicker when very small and moving (won't fix).